reinhardt021/reinhardt021.github.io/x.md

 > *~ 📖  WORDS to live by ~*

+> "Weniger, Aber Besser" ("Less, But Better") - Dieter Rams

+> "Strive not to be a person of success, but a person of value." - Albert Einstein

 > "Before you can change the world around you, you must learn to change the worlds within you." - Merlin

-> "Strive not to be a person of success, but a person of value." - Albert Einstein

-> "Weniger, Aber Besser" ("Less, But Better") - Dieter Rams
+> "Wisdom is knowing I am nothing, Love is knowing I am everything, and between the two my life moves" - Nisargadatta Maharaj

 > "You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete." - Richard Buckminster Fuller

-> "Wisdom is knowing I am nothing, Love is knowing I am everything, and between the two my life moves" - Nisargadatta Maharaj

 > "If you are depressed, you are living in the past.
 If you are anxious, you are living in the future.
 If you are at peace, you are living in the present." - Lao Tzu

+> "If you want 1 year of prosperity, grow grain.
+If you want 10 years of prosperity, grow trees.
+If you want 100 years of prosperity, grow people." - Chinese Proverb

 > "Let go your earthly tether.
 Enter the void.
 Empty and become wind." - Laghima